Skip to main content

 There are three core settings for rental income (and more sub settings depending on your rental type):

-• Solo will display a 'Rental Income' category for categorising your rental income transactions.
+• A 'Rental Income' category for categorising your rental income transactions will become available.

-• Additional expense categories will become available, specific for claiming rental property expenses.
+• Additional expense categories for claiming rental expenses will become available.

-• Solo will generate a ready-to-file 'IR3R Rental income' return – in addition to your IR3 Income tax return and IR10 Financial statement.
+• Solo will generate a ready-to-file 'IR3R Rental Income' tax return – in addition to your IR3 Income tax return and IR10 Financial statement.

 • Additional rental settings will be displayed.

-• Select Rental property if you own a long-term rental property that is only used as a rental.
+• Select Rental property if you own a long-term (renting for more than 4 consecutive weeks) rental property that is only used as a rental.

-• Select A room in your home if you have a flatmate in your home.
+• Select A room in your home if you have a flatmate/s in your home.

-• Select Short-term (AirBnB) if you have a short-term rental, such as those rented out through digital platforms like Airbnb or Bookabach.
+• Select Short-stay (Airbnb) if you have a short-stay rental, such as those rented out through digital platforms like Airbnb or Bookabach.

-If you select either a room in your home or short-term (AirBnB), Solo will provide additional settings:
+If you select either a room in your home or short-stay (Airbnb), Solo will provide additional settings:

 A room in your home:

-When you rent a room in your home Solo needs to know what percentage of the home is being rented so that it claim the correct portion of your expenses.
+When you rent a room in your home Solo needs to know what percentage of the home is being rented so that it can calculate the claimable portion of your expenses.

 Two rental expenses settings will be displayed: